Making A Daily Hand Care Routine

-When you apply sunscreen, make sure you use an SPF of 30 or higher, especially if you’ll be in direct sunlight.
+When you apply sunscreen, make sure you use a vegan, cruelty free sunscreen with an SPF of 30 or higher, especially if you’ll be in direct sunlight.
 Massage the sunscreen all over your hands, focusing on the areas around the nails, too.

 Your hands can get a sunburn just as easily as any other part of your body, so when you reapply your sunscreen, don’t forget to reapply on your hands as well.

 Store shelves are lined with products that claim they’ll give you healthier hands, but you know better.
 Here are some brands we love that aren’t just good for your hands; they’re kinder to animals and the environment, too.